ranga4all1/flight_delay_prediction/README.md

  - CAUTION: Deploying model to clould services may **incurr charges** unless you use free tier (if available).
 Verify before deployment, delete after deployment to avoid recurring charges etc.

 ### How to run this project?
+ Prerequisite: Docker.
+If not installed already, install locally using https://docs.docker.com/

 1. Clone the repo
 ```
 git clone https://github.com/ranga4all1/flight_delay_prediction.git